 All businesses, big and small, start with an idea.
 But it’s only when that idea is put down on paper and formulated into a business plan that it gets a chance to become a reality.

-In this post, starting with a short description of small business plan with small business plan examples, Furthermore, I will discuss 9 Small Business Plan Examples for students and organizations and will help you analyze which one works for you.
+In this post, starting with a short description of small business plans with small business plan examples, Furthermore, I will discuss 9 Small Business Plan Examples for students and organizations and will help you analyze which one works for you.

 “Going into business without a business plan is like going on a mountain trek without a map or GPS support- you”ll eventually get lost and starve”